aptemkov/PexelsApp/README.md

 # Pexels App
-This app allows the user to find different high-quality photos according to their request using [Pexel's API](https://www.pexels.com/).
+This app allows the user to find different high-quality photos according to their request using [Pexels API](https://www.pexels.com/).

 ## Technologies
 - Android SDK